Should I Quit My Job? These 2 Questions Will Help You Decide.

 If you could change your behaviour and responses, for instance through developing skills to deal with the unhelpful thoughts and fears, and to assertively push back on the work requests and demands, are you in a safe environment to do so?
 If so, it’s worth trying.
 You might learn to love your job again.

 However, if the lack of resources is at a system level (an education or health system, for instance, that’s had years of under funding and requires a complete overhaul to fix what’s broken), then no amount of individual behaviour change or good intentions from a supportive manager will address that.
-If that’s the case, you might decide it’s time to look elsewhere.
+If that’s the case, you might decide it’s time to quit your job and look elsewhere.

 Point being, if you are unhappy at work, try to figure out if the things that are making you miserable are within your control to change.
 If so, make some changes.
-If not, therein lies your answer to the question – should I go or should I stay.
+If not, therein lies your answer to the question – should I quit my job?

 I hope this useful.
 If you need further help to figure out your situation, get in touch.